Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 In 2016, Serbin filed a lawsuit against the Diocese of Altoona-Johnstown on behalf of Renee Rice.
 Rather than naming Rice's alleged abuser as the defendant, the suit named the Diocese of Altoona-Johnstown, retired Bishop Joseph Adamec and the estate of Bishop James Hogan.
 Both bishops are now deceased.

-In essence, Serbin chose to sue over the coverup, as opposed to the underlying sexual assault, by showing that "the diocese knew about it... had a duty to speak up, and instead remained silent," he said.
+In essence, Serbin chose to sue over the cover-up, as opposed to the underlying sexual assault, by showing that "the diocese knew about it ... had a duty to speak up, and instead remained silent," he said.

 National